- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I smacked my forehead for that.

 Hands suddenly grasped my waist and then I was hoisted up and settled gently onto Orion’s back.
 I had blushed a little from the unexpected contact.
-I wasn’t even sure why, blushing was not something I did too often.
+I wasn’t even sure why, blushing was not something I did too often, although it seemed to be happening quite a bit as of late.

-“Let’s go, tonight should be the War Memorial Festival, people are going to be everywhere and we need to be there at a good time to slip in quietly.”
+“Let’s go, tonight should be the War Memorial Festival, people are going to be everywhere, coming from all around, and we need to be there at a good time in order to slip in quietly.”

 “War Memorial Festival...I never heard of that from grandmother...”
-I covered my mouth… and I had been doing so well with not speaking out loud.
+I covered my mouth hastily, then sighed.
+I had been doing so well with not speaking out loud.

 Chapter One